TECHNOLOGY FILE

 Applications

 The fluent use the veil the way the wealthy use everything: invisibly, as a personality.
 The veil-feral โ€” new money whose leased curator hasn't finished calibrating โ€” leak the wrong stratum-signal and are read, mercilessly, as not-quite-belonging.
 The genuinely default-open are read as privacy-poor, and the reading costs them: jobs, contracts, standing, because a self that cannot be revealed-and-revoked is a self with nothing underneath.
-Counter-practices have emerged at every price point โ€” the leased curator for the rich, the-counted's pooled cooperative veil for the organized poor, Patch's ยข200 veil-governor for the merely exhausted, and the Dregs' oldest answer: one fixed analog mask, worn to everyone, cheap and durable, the privacy of consistency.
+Counter-practices have emerged at every price point โ€” the leased curator for the rich, the-counted's pooled cooperative veil for the organized poor, ยข200 veil-governor for the merely exhausted, and the ' oldest answer: one fixed analog mask, worn to everyone, cheap and durable, the privacy of consistency.
+In the Western Shore, runs the one counter-practice that neither performs the labor nor removes it: an unpaid class that hands the resident a working subset of the decisions and leaves the rest open by design.

 Risks & Side Effects